Percept-2023-24/UDP_Tests/README.md

 ### Installation
 Before using the scripts in this repository, the RapidJSON C++ library must be installed in order to interact with JSON data.
 1. Download the latest RapidJSON release [here](https://github.com/Tencent/rapidjson/archive/refs/tags/v1.1.0.tar.gz)
-2. Unzip the downloaded .tar.gz
+2. Unzip the downloaded `rapidjson-1.1.0.tar.gz`
   * `tar -xvf rapidjson-1.1.0.tar.gz`
-3. Copy the 'include/rapidjson' directory to the /usr/include directory
+3. Copy the `include/rapidjson/` directory to the `/usr/include` directory
   * `cd rapidjson-1.1.0/`
   * `sudo cp -r include/rapidjson/ /usr/include/`